 1. The Science Museum

 One of my favorite Educational Activities Kids Will Love is visiting the science museum.
 There is so much to see and do at the science museum that we visit several times every summer.
 They often have exciting traveling displays like King Tut’s tomb, wreckage from the Titanic and so much more.
 But our all-time favorites have to be the dinosaur exhibit and the rock displays.
 What can be more fun and educational for a dinosaur enthusiast than to see life sized fossils up close and personal.
 Discuss what dinos ate, where they lived, how big they were and more.
 See how the bones were found, look at a dino foot print and imagine what they sounded like.
+This is a fun activity for kids and adults!

 The rock displays are also a big hit.
 Glow in the dark rocks, jewels of all kinds, huge colorful displays and tiny intricate pebbles, even a meteorite!
 One of my children collects rocks and could spend all day just reading the little tags that describe the origins of each display.
 Moving on from that is the butterfly exhibit where thousands of live butterflies flutter, eat and land around you.
 Try to spot all the varieties and point out what kind of flowers they like to eat.
 The hall of extinct animals is also a hit with kids as they get to see strange creatures they never dreamed of.
 Try to explain conservation and discuss how they can help keep other animals from disappearing.